postmanlabs/labs-docs/src/pages/docs/administration/upgrading-to-v8.md

 ### Upgrading to v8 as a team

+It is recommended you upgrade your team to v8 at your earliest convenience, however you must upgrade your team as a whole.

-If you are a team user on v7, there is no migration required while you are moving to v8.
-If you are in a team and download Postman v8 when the entire team is on an older version (v7 or below), you will not be able to use Postman v8.
-Postman displays a message saying you can’t access features on this version of Postman until the team migrates to Postman v8.
+If you are on a team and download Postman v8 while the rest of your team is using an older version of Postman (v7 or below), you will not be able to use Postman v8 until your team migrates as a whole to v8.
+If you need to downgrade to Postman v7 to continue working with your team in the interim, you can [download the latest v7 app](#downloading-postman-v7-app).

+Postman displays a message saying you cannot access features on this version of Postman until the team migrates to Postman v8.
 Syncing and collaboration will not be affected for users who are on v7 or above.

 If you are in a team on Postman v8 and would like to downgrade to Postman v7 to continue working with a team that has not upgraded yet, you can [download the latest v7 app](#downloading-postman-v7-app).